 - 4. Generate Your Own Secure Boot Keys

-- 5. Enroll Keys in UEFI Secure Boot Chain
+- 6. Enroll Your Keys in UEFI Secure Boot Chain

 - Watch on YouTube

-Certain packages are required before you can begin configuring secure boot.
-So, start the Fedora virtual machine and install the packages listed below.
+Before you can start configuring Secure Boot, you must first install a few packages.
+So, start the Fedora virtual machine and install the following packages:

 $ sudo dnf install efitools keyutils mokutil openssl pesign sbsigntools \